AlexeyMatveev686/office-js-api/Word/ApiChart/Methods/SetShowPointDataLabel.md

 ## Example

-This example spicifies the show options for the chart data labels.
+This example specifies the show options for the chart data labels.

 ```javascript
 builder.CreateFile("docx");